ogelbric/LAB/Loadbalancers/NSX+AVI/README.md

 # Adding AVI to a full NSX stack build out.
+(Using the "VCF Experience Program: Kubernetes (9.1)"image in HOL lab)

 ## vCenter
 ### External Connection